This post may contain affiliate links.

 Here’s an overview of the simple ingredients we’re using.
 Jump to the recipe card below for exact ingredient amounts and printable instructions.

-• Lentils: Lentils are the base of this salad.
-I prefer French or black lentils, as they hold their shape well and don’t get mushy like red or yellow varieties.
-They work beautifully in both soups and salads.
+- Lentils: lentils are the base of this salad.
+I prefer French, brown, green or black lentils, as they hold their shape well and don’t get mushy like red or yellow varieties.
+Always rinse and pick through your lentils before using.

-• Vegetables: You can mix and match your favorite vegetables.
-I like using cucumber, tomatoes, bell pepper, roasted red peppers, and both red and green onions for color and crunch.
+- Vegetables: you can mix and match your favorite vegetables.
+This salad uses cucumber, tomatoes, bell pepper, roasted red peppers, and both red and green onions for color and crunch.

-• Dressing: I make a simple dressing with extra virgin olive oil, red wine vinegar, lemon juice, and a pinch of spice—perfect for bean or pasta salads.
+- Dressing: this simple dressing mixes extra virgin olive oil, red wine vinegar, lemon juice, and a pinch of spice.

 Recipe Substitutions